Recognized as one of Canada's Top 100 Employers (2018)

-Longer-term, high-achieving Binnie employees are invited to become shareholders in the firm.
-Currently, about a quarter of Binnie's full-time employees own shares.
+Binnie encourages longer-term, high-achieving employees to become shareholders; almost a quarter of full-time employees currently own shares.

-Like other engineering firms, Binnie places a lot of emphasis on its engineer-in-training (EIT) program which takes new university graduates and provides them with the on-the-job training and mentoring required to become accredited professional engineers.
+Binnie offers a strong engineer-in-training (EIT) program which takes new university graduates and provides them with the on-the-job training and mentoring required to become accredited professional engineers.

 Yee says she benefits from Binnie's supportive and collaborative work culture.
 "My division has people ranging in experience from a couple of years to many decades.
 They are always willing to share their knowledge and expertise with people like me."

-"What I like is that they value people," says Yee.
+"What I like is that they value people here," says Yee.
 "It's not just about billable hours or my work output.
 They care about helping me meet my career objectives while also growing as a person."

 Recognized as one of Canada's Top Employers for Young People (2017)